- Hilton Head

 Read through the whole contract and be certain you are aware who is responsible for:

 - Pool Heating

 - Check in & Check Out Key Exchange

-In addition to the standard charge, travelers will have to pay local taxes when booking "14 Forest Drive:3 bedroom home with its own screened in pool and access to Greenwood Forest Amenitie", as well as various other fees that may be required based upon their circumstances, including a dog charge, early check-in or later check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.
+In addition to the normal rate, travelers have to pay state taxes when renting "14 Forest Drive:3 bedroom home with its own screened in pool and access to Greenwood Forest Amenitie", as well as various other additional fees which might be mandatory based upon their circumstances, including a pet fee, earlier check-in or late check-out fee, or a pool heat fee for private pool usage during the autumn or spring months.

 During your Stay

 - Enjoy your stay!
-Remember to protect the rental owner (and your stuff!) by keeping the property secured when you are away, exactly like you would in your own home.
+Make sure to protect the property owner (and your things!) by keeping the vacation home locked up when you are away, just like you would in your own home.

 When its Time to Leave

-- Once your things are all out, perform a walk-through of the property to verify no property damage occurred during your remain.
-Whenever you can, do this walk-out assessment with the property manager present.
-If the property manager is not available, make sure to take photos of the property to record its condition.
+- Make a point to walk through the rental home one last time and look for damage.
+If at all possible, do this walk-out inspection with the property manager present.
+If the property owner is not available, make sure to take photos of the property to record its condition.

 Use Your Experience